-Generally, in accordance with the Maryland Bylaws, a stockholder seeking to nominate a director or bring other business before the annual meeting of stockholders must deliver a notice to the Secretary not later than 5:00 p.m., Eastern Time, on the 120th day, but not earlier than the 150th day, prior to the first anniversary of the date of proxy statement for the prior year's annual meeting of stockholders; provided, however, that in connection with PMC Commercial (MD)'s first annual meeting or in the event that the date of the annual meeting of stockholders, notice by the stockholder to be timely must be delivered not earlier than the 150th day prior to the date of such annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the annual meeting of stockholders is first made by PMC Commercial (MD).
+Generally, in accordance with the Maryland Bylaws, a stockholder seeking to nominate a director or bring other business before the annual meeting of stockholders must deliver a notice to the Secretary not later than 5:00 p.m., Eastern Time, on the 120th day, but not earlier than the 150th day, prior to the first anniversary of the date of proxy statement for the prior year's annual meeting of stockholders; provided, however, that in connection with PMC Commercial (MD)'s first annual meeting or in the event that the date of the annual meeting of stockholders is advanced or delayed by more than 30 days from the first anniversary of the date of the prior year's annual meeting of stockholders, notice by the stockholder to be timely must be delivered not earlier than the 150th day prior to the date of such annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting of stockholders or the 10th day following the day on which public announcement of the date of the annual meeting of stockholders is first made by PMC Commercial (MD).
 For a stockholder seeking to nominate a candidate for the board of directors, the notice must describe various matters regarding the nominee, including name, address, occupation, number of shares held and other specified matters set forth in the Maryland Bylaws.
-For a stockholder seeking to propose other business, the notice must include a description of the proposed business, the reasons for the proposal and other specified matters.
+For a stockholder seeking to propose other business, the notice must include a description of the proposed business, the reasons for

-If a special meeting of stockholders is called for the purpose of electing one or more directors to the board of directors, in accordance with the Maryland Bylaws, a stockholder seeking to nominate a director or bring other business before such special meeting of stockholders must deliver a notice to the Secretary not earlier than the 120th day, but not later than 5:00 p.m., Eastern Time, on the later of the 90th day prior to such special meeting of stockholders or the 10th day following the day on which public announcement of the date of the special meeting of stockholders is first made by PMC Commercial (MD).
+If a special meeting of stockholders is called for the purpose of electing one or more directors to the board of directors, in accordance with the Maryland Bylaws, a stockholder seeking to nominate a director or bring other business before such special meeting of stockholders must deliver a notice to the Secretary not earlier than the 120th day, but not later than 5:00 p.m., Eastern Time, on the later of the 90th day prior to such special meeting of stockholders is first made by PMC Commercial (MD).
 Such notice must include a description of the various matters regarding the nominee, including name, address, occupation, number of shares held and other specified matters set forth in the Maryland Bylaws.